shukrieee/bootcamp-finder/bootcamps/devschool/description.md

-At Devschool we combine a guided, progressive, real world approach to teaching software and web development.
+Devschool combines an expert-guided, progressive, real world approach to teaching software and web development.
 Instead of creating artificial hoops, courses and classrooms, they focus on having students build a real application.
 Every student builds a different application and every student